 In her Globe and Mail article "An American in Canada: Why I took the citizenship plunge," published on Canada Day, Katherine shares her experience of swearing allegiance to Her Majesty the Queen.

-All the Dirt: A History of Getting Clean has been shorlisted for three provincial reader's choice awards: British Columbia's Red Cedar Book Award, Alberta's Rocky Mountain Book Award and Nova Scotia's Hackmatack Award and Ontario's Golden Oak Award.
+All the Dirt: A History of Getting Clean has been shorlisted for four provincial reader's choice awards: British Columbia's Red Cedar Book Award, Alberta's Rocky Mountain Book Award, Nova Scotia's Hackmatack Award and Ontario's Golden Oak Award.